Jack Rodwell: England under-21 team

 In March 2009, Rodwell was called up to the England U21 squad for the first time.
 He earned his first under-21 cap in a match against France U21. and scored his first goal for the squad on 8 June 2009 against Azerbaijan.
 Rodwell earned his first start at under-21 level during the 2009 UEFA European Under-21 Championship in a match against Germany, scoring a goal and earning praise for his all-around performance in a defensive midfield role.
 He then helped England reach the final of the tournament by beating Sweden U21 5–4 on penalties following a 3–3 draw against Sweden in the semi-finals of the 2009 Under-21 European Championship.
-However, Rodwell came on as a 77th-minute substitute, as England lost 4–0 to Germany U21 in the final of the Under-21 Championships.
+However, Rodwell came on as a 77th-minute substitute, as England loss 4–0 to Germany U21 in the final of the Under-21 Championships.

 Following the end of the tournament, Rodwell made three more appearances for the U21 side by the end of 2009.
 He then captained England U21 for the first time, helping them win 2–0 against Uzbekistan U21 on 10 August 2010.
 Rodwell went on to make twenty–two appearances and scoring two times for the U21 side.

 England senior team

 In November 2011, Rodwell was called up to the senior England for the first time.
 He made his senior England debut, replacing Phil Jones in the 56th minute of England's 1–0 friendly victory against Spain, in November 2011.
 He made his first start three days later, in a 1–0 friendly win against Sweden at Wembley Stadium.

 On 2 June 2013, Rodwell made his first appearance since 2011, earning his third cap as a substitute, replacing Theo Walcott in the second half of a 2–2 draw against Brazil.
-Two years later, he said he hadn't given up hope for the England and remained determined to force his way back into the squad.
+Two years later, he said he hadn't given up hope for England and remained determined to force his way back into the squad.

 Personal life

 Rodwell is the nephew of former Blackpool footballer Tony Rodwell.
-In 2013 he married Alana Licate, an Australian national, and together they have a son, Hudson.
-In September 2018, he was fined £660 with £166 in prosecution costs and a £66 victim surcharges at the earlier hearing after being banned from driving for six months without him knowing.
+In 2013 he married Alana Licate, an Australian national, and together they have two children.
+Since moving to Australia, he said his family has settled down in the country.

-Rodwell modelled for the Great Britain at the 2012 Summer Olympics in November 2011, hoping he would be included in the squad.
-However, he never made it to the squad despite being twenty at the time.